-Elsewhere at the awards Jim Richardson, who volunteer with RSL Care in South Australia, was named Volunteer of the Year.
+Elsewhere at the awards Jim Richardson, who volunteers with RSL Care in South Australia, was named Volunteer of the Year.

 Mr Richardson commenced volunteering for RSL Care in June 2017 for a few hours a week and now spends 18 hours a week over five days helping and interacting with residents.

-The Trainee of the Year award when to care services employee Carol Goodger, who works at New South Wales aged care provider Warrigal.
+The Trainee of the Year award went to care services employee Carol Goodger, who works at New South Wales aged care provider Warrigal.

 Ms Goodger, who is seven months into her aged care career has been recognised for enthusiasm, compassion and commitment to the sector.